joelchrono12/joelchrono12.ml/_posts/2026-05-21-nothing-deserves-brand-loyalty.md

 com_id: 116614926058332931
 ---

-*Edit: This post actually said "royalty" instead of koyalty in the title for a whole day.
+*Edit: This post actually said "royalty" instead of loyalty in the title for a whole day.
 Whoops.*

 I don't like to think of myself as someone with "brand loyalty", but it's undeniable that I have preferences for the tools I use hardware and software-wise.